Cart

 Home of the Hehe people, the city of Iringa is situated 300 miles from Dar es Salaam, Tanzania, and stretches along a hilltop overlooking the Ruaha River to the south.
 Iringa is famous for its woven baskets made from local reeds.
 The baskets are an important source of income for the 100,000 population town and are used across Tanzania and exported worldwide.

-Size: 12"D x 3.5"T. Sold singly.
-Because this is a handcrafted item, colors and patterns may vary slightly.
+Sold singly.
+Because this is a handcrafted item, each may vary slightly.

 About the Artisans: